 The distance between two gap occasions is defined as the time difference between the ending point of the first occasion and the starting point of the second occasion, where the first gap occasion occurs earlier in time than the second gap occasion.
 The gap occasion can be either a MUSIM gap occasion or a measurement gap occasion.

-Collisions between MUSIM gaps and measurement gaps configured via GapConfig-r17 without preConfigInd-r17 or ncsgInd-r17 with assigned priority are handled based on their assigned priorities.
+Collisions between MUSIM gaps and measurement gaps configured via GapConfig-r17 without preConfigInd-r17 or ncsgInd-r17 with assigned priority are handled based on their assigned priorities, with aperiodic MUSIM gap being assumed with higher priority than any measurement gap.
 Collisions are resolved sequentially in order of decreasing priority, starting with the gap that has the highest priority.

-For each collision, the occasion of the MUSIM gap or measurement gap with highest priority shall be kept and the occasion of the MUSIM gap or measurement gap with lower priority shall be dropped.
-Any collisions between MUSIM gaps shall be addressed as specified in clause 9.1.10.3 and 9.1.10.4.
+When “keep solution” in 9.1.10.3 is not used, for each collision, the occasion of the MUSIM gap or measurement gap with highest priority shall be kept and the occasion of the MUSIM gap or measurement gap with lower priority shall be dropped.
+Any collisions between MUSIM gaps shall be addressed as specified in clause 9.1.10.4.

-When “keep solution” in 9.1.10.3 is configured, keep solution is used for the remaining collided and non-dropped MUSIM gaps, after resolving the collisions between measurement gaps and MUSIM gaps based on their priorities.
+When “keep solution” in 9.1.10.3 is used, for each collision, the occasion of the MUSIM gap or measurement gap with highest priority shall be kept and the occasion of the measurement gap with lower priority shall be dropped.
+Any collisions between MUSIM gaps shall be addressed as specified in clause 9.1.10.3, and keep solution is used for the remaining collided and non-dropped MUSIM gaps, after resolving the collisions between measurement gaps and MUSIM gaps based on their priorities.

-Collisions between MUSIM gaps and measurement gaps gap(s) configured via GapConfig or configured via GapConfig-r17 without assigned priority are handled based on MGRP of the colliding gaps.
+Collisions between MUSIM gaps and measurement gaps gap(s) configured via GapConfig or configured via GapConfig-r17 without assigned priority are handled based on MGRP of the colliding gaps, with aperiodic MUSIM gap being assumed with longer MGRP than any measurement gap or periodic MUSIM gap.
 Collisions are resolved sequentially in order of decreasing MGRP, starting with the gap that has the longest MGRP.

-For each collision, the occasion of the MUSIM gap or measurement gap with longer MGRP among the colliding occasions shall be kept and the rest shall be dropped.
+When “keep solution” in 9.1.10.3 is not used, for each collision, the occasion of the MUSIM gap or measurement gap with longer MGRP shall be kept and the occasion of the MUSIM gap or measurement gap with shorter MGRP shall be dropped.
 If the colliding MUSIM gap and measurement gap have the same MGRP, the requirements in clause 9 shall not apply.
-Any collisions between MUSIM gaps shall be addressed as specified in clause 9.1.10.3 and 9.1.10.4.
+Any collisions between MUSIM gaps shall be addressed as specified in clause 9.1.10.4.

+When “keep solution” in 9.1.10.3 is not used, for each collision, the occasion of the MUSIM gap or measurement gap with longer MGRP shall be kept and the occasion of the measurement gap with shorter MGRP shall be dropped.
+If the colliding MUSIM gap and measurement gap have the same MGRP, the requirements in clause 9 shall not apply.
+Any collisions between MUSIM gaps shall be addressed as specified in clause 9.1.10.3, and keep solution is used for the remaining collided and non-dropped MUSIM gaps, after resolving the collisions between measurement gaps and MUSIM gaps based on their priorities.